MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure M. Hemisected horse's head and neck](figures/export-jpeg/Figure-M-hemisected-horse-head.jpg)

-> **Figure M.** Sagittally bisected head and anterior neck of a horse.
-The first four cervical vertebrae are complete, but the posterior part of the fifth is absent.
+> **Figure M.** Sagittally bisected head and cranial neck of a horse.
+The first four cervical vertebrae are complete, but the caudal part of the fifth is absent.
 Note that the neural canal runs in a nearly straight line, as is not kinked.

 ---